 - Agent.exe-(Windows) The primary agent.
 This agent is installed with the Benchmark Factory client application and can be found in the bin directory.
 This component includes a GUI. - BMFAgent.exe-(Windows or Linux) The non-GUI agent.
 You can use BMFAgent.exe to integrate Benchmark Factory into your continuous integration or continuous testing process.
-See BMFAgent.exe on page 48 for more information. - (Windows) The Windows version of this agent is installed with the Benchmark Factory client application and can be found in the bin directory. - (Linux) For a Linux platform, you can download a Linux version of this agent from the Benchmark Factory Community on Toad World.
-See Install Remote Agent on Linux on page 44 for more information.
+See BMFAgent.exe on page 51 for more information. - (Windows) The Windows version of this agent is installed with the Benchmark Factory client application and can be found in the bin directory. - (Linux) The Linux version of this agent can be installed on a remote Linux machine through the Benchmark Factory Console.
+See Install Remote Agent on Linux on page 45 for more information.